Kids Du 2020: Cancelled due to the pandemic

 All athletes must have a well maintained, safe bicycle or tricycle and must wear a properly fitted helmet with a working chin strap.
 Bike inspection is not mandatory, but it is recommended.
 Training wheels are permitted at any age.
 Glider/Balance Bikes are permitted in the 3-5 age group only.
 Helmets must be buckled before taking the bike from the rack.

 NO SHIRT=NO RACE Torsos (chest and stomach) must be covered during the bike and run (female and male).

-All athletes must follow the directions given by race volunteers wearing [colour] VOLUNTEER t-shirts.
+All athletes must follow the directions given by race volunteers wearing Safety vests.
 Failure to follow the directions of the race officials, the use of profanity (athletes and parents) and putting the safety of other athletes at risk will not be tolerated.